 Barrowburn Tea Room, Harbottle (Telephone: 01669 621 176)

 This is a great place for a day out as it has a 5 mile circular walk from it that takes you into the heart of the National Park.
 It is a short drive from Burnfoot through some very special upland scenery - go through Netherton and on to Alwinton; continue through Alwinton (signposted to Blindburn) and on for a further 4 miles - and you can't get lost because there's only one road up there.
 A leaflet of the walk can be found in the National Park Office in Rothbury - or just drive up to Barrowburn and pick up a leaflet from the tea room.

-Very different to the contemporary Tomlinson's - there's no internet access or designer interiors here.
-What you do get is a simple menu, all home made, with the warmest welcome from the sheep farming family who run it.
+There's no internet access or designer interiors here.
+What you do get is a simple menu, all home made, with the warmest welcome from the family who run it.
 And a feeling that you are a million miles from anywhere.

 Laundry Court Restaurant at Kirkharle Courtyard (Tel: 01830 540 362)